bambash/sys76-kb/README.md

 # sys76-kb
-This is app is still a work-in-progress.
+This is cli is still a work-in-progress.
 The goal is to create a robust tool for managing the RGB keyboard on System76 laptops.
-The only method System76 provides for changing the colors and brightness of the keyboard is via built-in keys.
-This app aims to give users greater control over the keyboard.
+The only built-in method System76 provides for changing the colors and brightness of the keyboard is via built-in keys.
+This cli aims to give users greater control over the keyboard.

 Only tested on the Darter, but it should work on other System76 models.